-Drip irrigation sends an even, deep supply of water directly to the root zone of the plant without waste or runoff.
-It uses up to 50% less water than conventional systems; spares plants the stress caused by the wet-dry cycles of overhead watering; and minimizes erosion, soil compaction, leaf burn, mold, and fungal diseases.
+Drip irrigation systems send an even, deep supply of water directly to the root zone of the plant without waste or runoff.
+They use up to 50% less water than conventional systems; spares plants the stress caused by the wet-dry cycles of overhead watering; and minimizes erosion, soil compaction, leaf burn, mold, and fungal diseases.

 What drip irrigation system is right for me?

 Before you install your system, you need to ascertain the flow (how many gallons per minute) you are getting from your main water line.
 This will help you determine how many emitters you can run at one time.
 An easy way to calculate this is by running water, and measuring the time it takes to fill a bucket.
 Divide the bucket size in gallons by the seconds it takes to fill the container, and then multiply the result by 60.
 Example: If your 4-gallon bucket fills in 40 seconds you have 6 GPM.